Presidential campaign talking point: Fort Bragg's name change

 MITCH COLVIN: We certainly applaud the government for turning the page on the Civil War, Confederate, dark part of our history.
 And I hope that these candidates can focus on more important things.

-PRICE: Retired two-star General Rodney Anderson was a senior commander on the base.
+PRICE: Retired two-star Gen. Rodney Anderson was a senior commander on the base.
 He says the candidates are engaging in political theater.

 RODNEY ANDERSON: This is much like woke.
 Yeah, beat the drum, and yell a lot about a term that most people don't know anything about, and see if it can get people riled up.
 And then when you get them riled up, then maybe they'll get their friends riled up, and maybe they'll vote for you.